EinfachBeez/Express-ES6-Server-Install-Tutorial/README.md

     $ nodejs --version
 ```

-Now we see the v12 from nodejs.
+Now we see the current version (v16) from nodejs.
 The right one for ES6

 # Upload